anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 ### Subjectivity
 No official playing rule or League policy may be suspended, set aside, or added to under any circumstances, regardless of the will of the Managers.
 This provision nullifies the “If both managers agree” concept.

+### Playing Rules
+Play shall be governed by the League's playing rules document (the "Playing Rules").

 ### Interleague Play
-Unless otherwise specified through official League communications, play shall be in accordance with the hosting team's league ruleset.
-A ruleset includes such rules as equipment, lineups, substitutions, and length of games.
+Unless otherwise specified through official League communications, play shall be in accordance with the hosting team's league playing ruleset, thus becoming the Playing Rules.
+A playing ruleset includes such rules as equipment, lineups, substitutions, and length of games.

 All League policies, including but not limited to, League standings, forfeit, and discipline shall remain in effect.